andypowe11/vCloudDirector-Docker-Swarm/README.md

     pip install vca-cli

 Generally, it is sensible to do this in a virtualenv.
-You only need do it once.
+You only need to do it once.

 ## Log in